yugabyte/yugabyte-db/docs/content/latest/deploy/checklist.md

 YugabyteDB explicitly manages a block cache, and doesn't need the entire data set to fit in memory.
 We do not rely on OS to keep data in its buffers.
-If you give YugabyteDB sufficient memory all its data will stay in memory.
+If you give YugabyteDB sufficient memory data accessed and present in block cache will stay in memory.

 ### Disks